 Theobroma Cacao is a much loved and very powerful food living up to its ancient name as the food of the gods.
-On the average, we Americans each indulge in about 12 pounds of the dark treat yearly.
+On the average, we Americans each indulge in about 12 pounds of chocolate yearly–hopefully not all at once.
 That stretches out about 100 pounds of chocolate being consumed a second–whew–and that’s just Americans who rank 4th in consumption of chocolate worldwide.
-Not surprisingly, the Swiss rank first in the world for individual consumption of chocolate.
+The Swiss currently hold the honor of being first for individual consumption of chocolate.

 The history of chocolate–in five paragraphs

-Use of the cacao tree dates back at least 5,000 years to Brazil and the Amazon.
-Images of the cacao pods have been carved into Mayan stone temples dating back to as early as 300 C.E.
+Use of the cacao tree dates back at least 5,000 years to Brazil and the Amazon and images of the cacao pods were carved into Mayan stone temples dating back to as early as 300 C.E.
 A symbol of fertility, vitality and life, the Mayans revered and used cacao extensively.
-By 600 C.E. the Mayans had expanded and were cultivating crops of cacao from the Yucatan Peninsula to the Pacific Coast.
+By 600 C.E. the Mayans had expanded their way of life and were actively cultivating crops of cacao from the Yucatan Peninsula to the Pacific Coast.

 By 1200 C.E. the Aztecs had conquered the Mayan culture, along with it they had taken a love for cocoa.
 Montezuma seemed obsessed with drinking chocolate, believing it to be a powerful aphrodisiac and enlightening drink.
 Rumor has it he would drink up to 50 golden goblets of chocolate a day, throwing away every goblet after drinking from it–wee bit of decadence there.
 The pods of the cacao bean soon became of form of currency and a basis for the Aztec culture.

 Jump ahead again to the age of the Three Musketeers–the men, not the candy bar.
-Chocolate made its way to France in 1615, when Ann of Austria brought chocolate to the French court as a part of her dowry for her marriage to Louis XIII.
+Chocolate has made its way to France in 1615, when Ann of Austria brought chocolate to the French court as a part of her dowry for her marriage to Louis XIII.
 Chocolate’s image as an aphrodisiac soon gave rise to chocolate’s popularity in France.
-By 1657, chocolate had finally found its way to Great Britain, it then spread to Vienna, Italy, Switzerland and Germany.
-Interesting piece of trivia-chocolate would have arrived in Great Britain as early as the 1560’s if the British had chosen to really investigate the stores of the Spanish ships bound for Spain they were capturing and sinking.
+By 1657, chocolate had finally found its way to Great Britain and then to Vienna, Italy, Switzerland and Germany.
+An interesting piece of trivia-chocolate would have arrived in Great Britain as early as the 1560’s if the British had chosen to really investigate the stores of the Spanish ships bound for Spain they were capturing and sinking.
 They just kept burning all the seeds carried as cargo believing it was just sheep dung–ah, snap.
 Enough history.

 The nutritional benefits of chocolate